ajtran303/major-arcana-demo/README.md

 ## What's so cool about this?

 My favorite part of the program is this iterator.
-It took me **two hours** to figure out!
 I first attempted it using nested for loops...
 This is way better and I'm happy with how it turned out:

 ```Javascript
 numbersArray.forEach( v => {